kmontenegro/notes/WS-AI-Convo.md

 * Unclear what is happening to "upstream" data and how it's anonomized...*or not*
 * Misuse/absence of regulations

+## Suggestions
+* Use traditional risk managment frameworks when transacting/interacting with data...especially sensitive data
+* Rely on existing frameworks, like acceptable use policies, when introducing new technologies
+* Create guidance on new technologies before creating a concrete policy...some technology doesn't last (i.e. crypto in the NGO space).
+Tap communities of practice and user groups w/in your org/formation.
+* Nurture a culture of graceful and communicated fails; failing to learn.

 ## Resources
 * [Antifascist Approach to AI](https://bristoluniversitypress.co.uk/resisting-ai): Specific to AI.
 There are some good podcasts on the book's page.